michaelchance/tlc/readme.md

 ## Commands

 The above example introduces 2 of the core commands in tlc, `bind` and `apply`.
 Commands are functions, executed with arguments, within a context.
-For EACH tag, before any commands are executed, the tlc context consists solely of the JSON data object passed into it.
+Each tag creates a new context, and before any commands are executed, it consists solely of the JSON data object being translated.

 `bind` is one of the most important commands in tlc- it allows you to bind (and even create) a variable within the tlc's context to a component of
 JSON data object.
 For example: `bind $msg '.message';` from above create's the variable `msg`, and writes "Hello World" to it from the JSON object.